YusufRamadhani/searchEngine/README.md

 # Search Engine
 The project is my final year project using customer care chat as a study case and dataset.
 The goal is to build a search engine for customer care easily search chat with keyword (query) they have and find related chat.
+For implementation algorithm you could see in `app/Libraries/`

 ## About the project
 ### Algorithm